eric-wang135/EMGSE/docs/index.md

 ## The phenomenon of missing syllables in EMGSE

-Noise type : Car noise
 Utterance 19: "You can see the rain curtains are wrapping."

 Utterance 29: "You can see the rain curtains are wrapping."

+Speaker      : number 5, male

+Noise type : Car noise

 Source| Utterance 19| Utterance 29|
 --------------|-----|-----|